 Its residents are left wondering what to aspire to next.
 For many, finding the answer has never been difficult.
 There is always a new objective in view from the top of Independence Pass or Highland Bowl, some combination of peak, ridge and valley, accessed in a new or interesting way that hadn’t been thought of before.
-The community provides fertile soil turning ideas
+The community provides fertile soil turning ideas into results.

 When Ted Mahon moved to Aspen in the mid-1990s from New York, “I came here for one season, just like everybody else,” the acclaimed mountaineer says.
 Soon, the access—both to the physical routes and personal relationships with people who could conquer them—made it clear that Aspen was not just a temporary stopover.
 “The proximity to the outdoors, the tight-knit community where everyone knows each other—that lends itself to goals,” Ted says

 Living close to those pursuing great outdoor achievement means one can see firsthand what it takes to get there.
 It’s inspiring to learn that, despite the audacity of the projects, “these are, in some ways, ordinary people,” he says.
 Pretty soon, one starts to say to himself, “I could do that too.”